 Once you have completed treatment and have either fully recovered from your injuries or reached a medical end result, then we can begin to appropriately value your case by calculating your damages.
 “Damages” is just a legal term to describe your injuries and monetary compensation or the money you are paid for those injuries.

 There are many types of damages that an individual, who has been injured by a negligent or reckless party, is entitled to.
 The following three types of damages are the most common to Massachusetts car accident cases:

 - Lost wages; and,

 - Pain and suffering;

 In the example above, you would seek to recover damages for medical bills and expenses you have paid or have become obligated to pay to treat your injury.
-The total amount of medical bills sought will be offset by the amount of bills paid by PIP.
+The total amount of medical bills sought will be offset by the amount of the bills paid by Personal Injury Protection (PIP).